Focusing Part 1 for Sensitive People: a six-week course

 Meet your teacher…

 Emily Agnew serves creative, sensitive people who struggle with anxiety, shame, and perfectionism.
-As a certified Focusing Trainer and a certified Inner Bonding facilitator, she offers 1:1 sessions, the six-month 1:1 Inner Listening Intensive program, online classes, and teleseminars.
+As a certified Focusing Trainer and a certified Inner Bonding facilitator, she offers 1:1 sessions, the six-month 1:1 Inner Listening Intensive program, and online classes.

-Emily writes a bi-weekly newsletter for introverts and sensitive people, The Listening Post, and contributes articles to the Inner Bonding website.
+Emily writes a bi-weekly newsletter for sensitive people, The Listening Post.
 She teaches “teaches teachers” for the Focusing certification program at Focusing Resources.
 She’s a professional oboist/oboe teacher/partner/mother/ friend/bookworm/ flower-grower/meditator/yoga practitioner…and an “HSP” (a highly sensitive person.)

-In Part 1, we’ll cover all the skills found in a typical Focusing Level 1 course, but we’ll do it in such a way that you’ll also learn more about the trait of sensitivity and how it affects you and your relationships.
+…and we’ll do that in such a way that you’ll also learn more about the trait of sensitivity and how it affects you and your relationships.
 We’ll meet weekly for two hours of class and you’ll pair up between classes to practice with a partner.

 There’s a powerful synergy in this combination, because I’ve observed that Focusing partnership is uniquely effective at addressing four key challenges sensitive people face: